kubernetes/website/content/en/docs/concepts/containers/runtime-class.md

 ## Runtime Class

-RuntimeClass is a beta feature (as of v1.14) for selecting the container runtime configuration to use to run a pod's containers.
+RuntimeClass is a feature for selecting the container runtime configuration.
+The container runtime configuration is used to run a Pod's containers.

 ### Set Up

-Prerequisite: Ensure the RuntimeClass feature gate is enabled (it is by default).
+Ensure the RuntimeClass feature gate is enabled (it is by default).
 See [Feature Gates](/docs/reference/command-line-tools-reference/feature-gates/) for an explanation of enabling feature gates.
 The `RuntimeClass` feature gate must be enabled on apiservers _and_ kubelets.